LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 ### **Examples**:
 #### SMS example
-Typing in 2 recipients would be:
+Typing in 2 recipient phone numbers  phone numbers with the two variables specified in the WhatsApp message templat look like:
 12223334444
 12223334445